Vehicle registration plate: Algeria

-Algerian registration plates are manufactured according to the same standards as their French counterparts (prior to 2009), using the same font and dimensions – although there has been a recent tendency to apply custom typefaces (impact and century gothic have been observed).
+Angola

 Botswana

 Normal vehicles have number plates starting with the letter B, followed by three digits, followed by three letters.
 The digits and letters are assigned by a registrar.
 The three letters never include the letter Q, to avoid confusion with O. Botswana number plates have a reflective white front and yellow rear background, and black lettering.

 Government vehicles all have the prefix "BX", these number plates have a white reflective background with red lettering at the front and white on red at the rear.
-After 'BX' are the last two numerals of the date of issue and then up to four serial numbers.
+After 'BX' are the last two numerals of the date of issue and then up to four digits issued serially.

 Botswana Defence Force vehicles have the prefix "BDF" in white on an 'army' green background.

 Diplomatic vehicles' number plates start with two numerals which indicate the embassy to which they are attached, then two letters CD (Corps Diplomatique), CC (Consular Corps status) or CT (Foreign Technical and Advisory personnel) and another three digits which are serial.
 The official car of the Head of Mission uses the letters CMD rather than CD and the private vehicle uses CDA.

 This series is allocated by the Minister of Foreign Affairs.

-Botswana is the former British Protectorate of Bechuanaland, and number-plates then used a 'BP' prefix (then BPA, BPB, etc.) followed by up to three numbers, in white on black background, the plates being made in the characteristic style of South Africa at that time.
+Botswana is the former British Protectorate of Bechuanaland, and number plates then used a 'BP' prefix (then BPA, BPB, etc.) followed by up to three digits, in white on black background, the plates being made in the characteristic style of South Africa at that time.

 Burkina Faso

 Vehicles are fitted with registration plates in the front and rear of the vehicle.
 Motorcycles (50cc or more) must be licensed and only bear rear plates.
 Registration is performed at the local police or Gendarmerie station.
 The first digits of the plate indicate the province in which the vehicle is registered.
 Only plates which meet government standards and are sold by licensed dealers may be fitted.

-Private passenger car registration plates have a white background with black letters and numbers.
+Private passenger car registration plates have a white background with black letters and digits.
 Plates exist in a long pattern and a rectangular pattern, similar in size and appearance to French plates.
 The plate is adorned with a small flag of Burkina Faso in the shape of the country, inscribed in a black circle.
 The letters "BF" appear below the circle, also in black.
 This circle and BF design is to the right of the long plate and to the upper right of the rectangular plate.
 Motorcycle plates are similar to rectangular automobile plates, but smaller.

 Commercial registration plates are similar in appearance to private plates, but the background is blue, and the writing and circle are white.

 Security forces plates are black with white letters.
 They are adorned with the emblem of the relevant security service.